-A PHA must comply with a variety of regulations pertaining to physical accessibility, including the following:
+The PHA must comply with a variety of regulations pertaining to physical accessibility, including the following.

-- Notice PIH 2010-26 - Section 504 of the Rehabilitation Act of 1973 - The Americans with Disabilities Act of 1990
+- Notice PIH 2010-26

+- Section 504 of the Rehabilitation Act of 1973

+- The Americans with Disabilities Act of 1990

-- The Architectural Barriers Act of 1968 - The Fair Housing Act of 1988
+- The Architectural Barriers Act of 1968

+- The Fair Housing Act of 1988

-A PHA's policies concerning physical accessibility must be readily available to applicants and participants.
-They can be found in three key documents:
+The PHA's policies concerning physical accessibility must be readily available to applicants and resident families.
+They can be found in three key documents.

-- This plan describes the key policies that govern the PHA's responsibilities with regard to physical accessibility. - Notice PIH 2010-26 summarizes information about pertinent laws and implementing regulations related to non-discrimination and accessibility in federally-funded housing programs. - The PHA Plan provides information about self-evaluation, needs assessment, and transition plans.
+- This policy, the Admissions and Continued Occupancy Policy, describes the key policies that govern the PHA's responsibilities with regard to physical accessibility. - Notice PIH 2010-26 summarizes information about pertinent laws and implementing regulations related to nondiscrimination and accessibility in federally-funded housing programs. - The PHA Plan provides information about self-evaluation, needs assessment, and transition plans.

 The design, construction, or alteration of PHA facilities must conform to the Uniform Federal Accessibility Standards (UFAS).
+Notice PIH 2010-26 contains specific information on calculating the percentages of units for meeting UFAS requirements.

 Newly-constructed facilities must be designed to be readily accessible to and usable by persons with disabilities.
-Alterations to existing facilities must be accessible to the maximum extent feasible, defined as not imposing an undue financial and administrative burden on the operations of the HCV program.
+Alterations to existing facilities must be accessible to the maximum extent feasible, defined as not imposing an undue financial and administrative burden on the operations of the public housing program.